Robust Design definition

 People often use Six Sigma as a quality standard when talking about process capabilities and derives from the statistical world.
 “The name ‘Six Sigma’ derives from statistical terminology; Sigma (σ) means standard deviation.
 For a normal distribution, the probability of falling within a ±6 sigma range around the mean is 0.9999966.
 In a production process, the ‘Six Sigma standard’ means that the defect rate of the process will be 3.4 defects per million units.”2

-Robust Design’s background originated from various methods of optimizing product quality, mainly from Taguchi Methods (quality improvement approaches developed by Genichi Taguchi).
-Taguchi Methods is a part of the Six Sigma framework – one of the largest business management systems today.
+Robust Design’s background originated from various methods of optimizing product quality, mainly from Taguchi methods (quality improvement approaches developed by Genichi Taguchi).
+Taguchi methods are a part of the Six Sigma framework – one of the largest business management systems today.
 Something that has improved processes and saved billions of dollars for companies.
 In Six Sigma, one of the main objectives is “to increase performance and decrease performance variation”3 in a process.
 A process can be a service- or a product process, e.g., a production process or a billing process.
 RD8’s focus is on the design of robust physical products – not services.

 "If you recognize over-constraint when the problem first presents, or better yet, apply exact constraint during initial design, you will avoid altogether the alltoo-common characteristic spiral: stiffening parts, tightening tolerances, and fighting assembly troubles."